yamunariver/Az104/README.md

+## You have an Azure subscription that contains an Azure App Service web app named App1.

+You have the following diagnostic logging configurations:

+Application Logging (FileSystem): Error
+Application Logging (Blob): Information
+Detailed Error Message: Warning
+Web Server Logging: Verbose
+You need to configure diagnostic logging to store all warnings or higher.

+Which types of diagnostic logging and severity should you enable?

+Select all answers that apply.

+` `

+`Application Logging (Blob)`

+`Application Logging (FileSystem)`

+`Detailed Error Message`

+`Verbose`

+`Warning`

+`You must enable the Application Logging (Blob) diagnostic, which can be stored for more than a week.
+You must also set the severity level to warning, to store warning, error, and critical log messages.`

 ## You are deploying a virtual machine by using an availability set in the East US Azure region.

 You have deployed 18 virtual machines in two fault domains and 10 update domains.